-Forty per cent of death and disease in Pakistan is preventable; a fact that has led the Foundation to undertake major health initiatives that address this in a systemic way.
-At its core is the creation of its Emergency Medical Services (AMANAMBULANCE), which in a city of 18 million has redefined ambulatory care.
-Offering a fleet of 100 fully-equipped ambulances to all parts of the city, manned by doctors and trained paramedics, the service which was launched in March 2009 has already conducted more than 312,000 emergency medical interventions to date.
-It has evolved as a service of choice in times of need.
+Forty per cent of death and disease in Pakistan is preventable; a fact that has led the Foundation to undertake major health initiatives that address this in a systemic manner.
+At its core is the creation of the Emergency Medical Services (AMANAMBULANCE), which in a city of 18 million has redefined ambulatory care.
+Offering a fleet of 80 fully-equipped ambulances to all parts of the city, manned by doctors and trained paramedics, the service which was launched in March 2009 has already conducted almost 600,000 emergency medical interventions to date; and has evolved as a service of choice in times of need.
 Operating as mobile clinics during flood relief efforts of 2010 and 2011, these vehicles provided timely outpatient care to an additional 100,000 displaced persons in the worst affected areas of Sindh and Punjab.
-Coordinated through a central control and command centre, this state-of-the-art emergency service has achieved an average response time of less than 8 minutes.
+Coordinated through a central control and command center, this state-of-the-art emergency service has achieved an average response time of less than 10 minutes.

 Education is the second pillar of Aman’s strategy in Pakistan and again a systemic approach is paramount.
 The Foundation recognizes the Country’s need for a significant shift towards improved and relevant vocational and technical education.
-AMANTECH – Aman’s vocational training institute – seeks to align Pakistan’s labour force with the expectations of the private sector both locally and internationally.
+AMANTECH – Aman’s vocational training institute – seeks to align Pakistan’s labor force with the expectations of the private sector both locally and internationally.
 This is a critical success factor that provides the underserved with access to overseas markets, and generates earning streams that lead to the uplift and development of their families and communities.
 In addition it would increase foreign exchange remittances to the country alongside providing an enhanced skill set to the domestic economy.
-Equipped with state-of-the-art workshops and a broad base of experienced instructors, the Foundation has allocated USD 40 million towards catalysing skills training in Pakistan.
-To achieve success at scale, Aman is partnering with specialist international vocational organizations, such as GIZ (Germany), City & Guilds (UK), and Skills International (Sri Lanka).
-Currently the Institute has 2000 students enrolled in 9 trades.
+Equipped with state-of-the-art workshops and a broad base of experienced instructors to achieve success at scale, Aman is partnering with specialist international vocational training organizations, such as GIZ (Germany), City & Guilds (UK), and Skills International (Sri Lanka).
+Currently the Institute has 3000+ students enrolled in 11 trades.
 Of the first batch 87% of students cleared the City & Guilds examinations, 22% achieved distinctions in their respective courses.
-Placing the successful graduates into jobs is part of the undertaking the Foundation takes upon itself – all graduates to date have been offered jobs in the Middle East.
-The Foundation has also partnered with Arabtec to provide employment opportunities in the future to over 1,000 students annually.
-Specialized trades are being jointly designed to fit their trained man-power needs.
-Success begets growth; the 2012 enrolment campaign has jumped from an 800 intake last year to 2000+.
+Placing the successful graduates into jobs is part of the undertaking the Foundation takes upon itself – graduates to date have been placed both locally and abroad.

 Teach For Pakistan, is ostensibly a teacher training program but in reality it is the beginning of a nationwide movement of graduates and young professionals who commit two years to teach in under-resourced schools.
 These young people will go on to become lifelong leaders working from across all fields to expand educational opportunity in Pakistan.
 The program, which is a partner in the Teach for All global network, was launched in 2011 with 60 fellows teaching across 40 low income schools in Karachi.
 Two-thirds of the Fellows, come from foreign universities and prestigious national institutions such as LUMS and IBA.

-Grants worth USD 27.0+ million to date have been made to leading initiatives in these sectors, striking partnerships with reputed institutions and organizations such as The Institute of Business Administration, Acumen Fund, Leyton Rehmatullah Benevolent Trust, Aga Khan University, The Citizens Foundation, i-Care, AMANPALS, British Asian Trust, Basic Needs and Injaz Pakistan to name a few.
+Grants worth USD 23.5 million to date have been made to leading initiatives in these sectors, striking partnerships with reputed institutions and organizations such as The Institute of Business Administration, Acumen Fund, Leyton Rehmatullah Benevolent Trust, Aga Khan University, The Citizens Foundation, i-Care, AMANPALS, British Asian Trust, Basic Needs and INJAZ Pakistan to name a few.